salom18/Projet_programmation-/README.md

 #### Meteo
 This module contains the function to determine the average temperature for a given city and dates.
 We used the OpenWeatherMap API.
 #### Twitter
 This module contains the function to detect the number of tweets for the last 30 days about a specific city and the sentiments expressed.
-We used TextBlob.
+We used Snscrape to get the tweets and TextBlob to analyze the sentiments in these tweets.
 #### Mail
 This module contains the mail function which asks the user for their email address and sends an email with all the details : average temperature, cheapest hotel and tweets.